PSHE

 Spiritual, moral, social and cultural development and British Values

-Spiritual, moral, social and cultural development are promoted through all PSHE teaching
+Spiritual, moral, social and cultural (SMSC) development is promoted throughout all PSHE teaching.

-Social development: We consider all of the groups and communities that we are part of; participate in our local community; learn how to resolve conflict; engage with the British Values of democracy, the rule of law, individual liberty, mutual respect and tolerance.
+Social development: Pupils develop an understanding of the groups and communities to which they belong.
+They are encouraged to participate in school and local community life, learn how to manage relationships and resolve conflict and engage with British Values including: democracy, the rule of law, individual liberty, mutual respect and tolerance.

-Cultural development: We become aware of cultural influences; learn about the role of Britain’s parliamentary system; understand, accept, respect and celebrate diversity.
+Cultural development: Pupils develop an awareness of cultural influences and the diversity of modern Britain.
+They learn about the role of Britain’s parliamentary system and are supported to understand, respect and celebrate differences within society.

 Curriculum Impact